 When you’re lonely, I’ll be lonely too.
 And this is The Fame.

 Love and Art

-First there’s the atmosphere: Whether blurred technicolor, or crystal clear black and white, hazed, dazed, confused, or completely coherent, Gaga is, and creates, an inescapable environment of all-encompassing art
+First, there’s the atmosphere; whether blurred technicolor, or crystal clear black and white, hazed, dazed, confused, or completely cogent: Gaga is, and creates, an inescapable environment of all-encompassing art

 Then, there’s Gaga herself: the belle – beast, and bellhop – of the Ball

 Finally, though, at the core of it all are the fans: her little monsters.
 They make the show happen.
 Gaga is as epic as they allow her to be.
 When she says she is like Tinkerbell and will die on stage unless they clap for her – I can’t help but see the seed of truth in that kinda-but-not-really-joke.
 A zeitgeist doesn’t joke about stuff like that – unless said humor is a la mode.

 To see Gaga is brilliant, but to see what she evokes in the crowd – as a whole, and as individuals – and vice versa, is the essence and lifeblood of The Kingdom.
 If this sounds that serious, it’s because it is – they will die for their art: she killed her boyfriend, just because it looked good on film.